 Julie Kessler

-My name is Julie Kessler and I'm a representational artist.
-I love painting in oils with their vibrant, juicy colors.
-Lately I've been exploring the unique qualities of gouache, watercolors, colored pencils and other media.
-I started this blog to share my work and thoughts about making art.
-I toss other things into the mix too, such as painters that I love, and art books and exhibits that inspire me.
+I'm a representational painter enchanted by the unique qualities of watercolor.
+Sometimes oils, gouache, colored pencils and other media call to me too.
+I started this blog to share my work and ideas about making art.
+Sometimes I toss other things into the mix.
+Such as painters I love, and art books and exhibits that inspire me.
 Your comments are welcome.
 I'd love to hear from you!
 Recent PostsCategories

 All